Brainchip-Inc/Centaurus/README.md

 mode of `'training'` which does not perform state-caching.
 Besides state-caching, the inference pipeline also caches the SSM (basis) kernels, as they do not change during inference, thus do not need to be generated each inference pass by the state matrices.

+## Contact + Contribution

+Please submit a Github issue if you find any bugs.
+If you'd like to contribute a new feature, feel free to open a Github issue to discuss, or email yanrpei@gmail.com.

+## Citation

+If you find Centaurus useful, please consider citing the [Centaurus paper] paper: